openfoodfacts/openfoodfacts-server/docs/dev/how-to-use-pages-from-openfoodfacts-web.md

 To avoid messing product-opener repository with translations of web-pages, we moved most pages in
 [openfoodfacts-web repository](https://github.com/openfoodfacts/openfoodfacts-web)
-specificly in the lang/ directory.
+specifically in the lang/ directory.

 This repo only has a really minimal lang directory named lang-default.